Thursday, February 28, 2019 7:30 PM to 10:00 PM

 Heather Courtney is a Guggenheim fellow and an Emmy-winning filmmaker.
 Her film WHERE SOLDIERS COME FROM, she won an Emmy, an Independent Spirit Award, and a SXSW Jury Award.
 The film received positive reviews from the New York Times and the Washington Post, and was broadcast nationally on the PBS program POV.
 It made several Top 10 films of 2011 lists, including Salon’s Best Non-fiction, and was supported by many grants and fellowships including from ITVS, the Sundance Documentary Fund, the United States Artists Fellowship, and POV/American Documentary.
 Heather was also a fellow at the Sundance Edit and Story Lab.
 She has directed and produced several other documentary films including award-winners LETTERS FROM THE OTHER SIDE and LOS TRABAJADORES/THE WORKERS, which both focused on immigration issues, and were broadcast nationally on PBS.
 She has been funded by ITVS, the Sundance Documentary Fund, the Ford Foundation, the MacArthur Foundation, Latino Public Broadcasting, and the Austin Film Society, as well as a Fulbright Fellowship and an International Documentary Association award.

-Our event is sponsored by University Life, Film and Media Studies, Film and Video Studies, the LEAD Office, Honors College, the Office of Diversity, Inclusion, and Multicultural Education + LGBTQ Resources, the School of Business, DKA (Delta Kappa Alpha),Global Affairs and Global Programs, University Life Programming Committee, Women and Gender Studies, and Mason DREAMers.
+Our event is sponsored by University Life, Film and Media Studies, Film and Video Studies, the LEAD Office, Honors College, the Office of Diversity, Inclusion, and Multicultural Education + LGBTQ Resources, the School of Business, DKA (Delta Kappa Alpha),Global Affairs and Global Programs, Latin American Studies, University Life Programming Committee, Women and Gender Studies, and Mason DREAMers.

 Lisa Snyder email@example.com